Hadith vs. Qur'anic Logic:

 override laws — such as stoning, extra inheritance rules, or

-breastfeeding laws — then the deen was not complete at 5:3
+breastfeeding laws — then the deen was not complete at 5:3 thus God’s declaration could be

-thus God’s declaration could be classed as misleading or
+classed as misleading or premature.

 Traditionalist attempts to escape this collapse into subjective variance: some claim “completion” only refers to pillars, others that later revelations brought more rulings, or clarifications only or that "sunnah" is part of the completion.
 Yet the word "sunnah", like "hadith", is never once used to authorise a prophetic "sunnah".